SHOWING 1 - 1 OF 1 RESULTS

 Expectant Parent Workshop

 Get your pregnancy off to a good start!
-This workshop is for or expectant parent and is held on the third Wednesday of the month from 8:45 a.m. to 11:30 a.m. at the Family Resource Center, Bldg 1501 William C. Lee, inside Gate 1.
-This 2.5 hour workshop focuses on the first time expectant parent(s) and covers topics such as infant care, baby basics, bonding with baby, infant crying, SIDS & prevention, as well as interactive parenting activities to ease the transition into the wonderful challenging role of parenting.
+This workshop is for expectant parents and is held on the third Wednesday of the month from 10 to 11:30 a.m. in the ACS building at 1501 William C. Lee (inside gate 1).
+This one-and-a-half-hour workshop focuses on first-time expectant parent(s) and covers topics such as infant care, baby basics, bonding with baby, infant crying, SIDS prevention as well as interactive parenting activities to ease the transition into the wonderful challenging role of parenting.